 To get support from buildings owners and user, is it recommended to measure the increase in comfort and to intensify the engagement with private owners, especially when working in a multi ownership context.
 On the other hand, it is known that buildings owned by a single entity (e.g. company) are easier to target.
 From a financial perspective, try to facilitate loans for the complete retrofitting operation in order to cover investment costs while at the same time avoiding tenants have to make the investment in one go themselves.
 Increasing stakeholders’ confidence could be realized through involving public services (in this case the roll out of a district heating grid infrastructure was given as an example).
 You can find more best practice on citizen engagement on the dedicated page.

 Other best practices and suggestions are numerous.
 To include the energy performance in the procurement process and to have specified the expected energetic and comfort performance in tenders and contracts, could drastically increase the retrofitting quality.
-Look at the Innovative Procurement of Smart City Solutions page to learn more about this topic.
+(Look at the Innovative Procurement of Smart City Solutions page to learn more about this topic.)
+This is also a solution for cities that want to apply more ambitious energy performance targets than those at national level.
 Using the already available monitoring data will help municipalities to create good business models.
 The same holds for identifying windows of opportunity, which in case of retrofitting often correspond with buildings’ end of lifetime, or new occupants or owners moving in.

 It is recommended to increase the return on investment by incorporating PV installations or combining several forms of retrofitting (e.g. energy and structural retrofitting).
 One should also consider financing by ESCO’s, collective funding or a combination.
 It is to be avoided that tenants have to make the complete investment themselves.